-The capacity of Myers Reserve to meet the requirements of the existing sporting user groups as well as the increased demand from the Creamery Road Precinct will become a challenge in the immediate future.
+The capacity of Myers Reserve to meet the requirements of the existing sporting user groups will become a challenge in the immediate future.

 Whilst some participation numbers may have declined as result of COVID, the reserve was still at capacity and participation is still considered high usage and additional facilities are required to meet current needs.